binishmaharjan/XcodeGen-SPM/README.md

 Confirming the header file: `Build Settings > Objective-C Generated Interface Header Name`

+- Key Not Defined For The Custom Defined Variable In The Info.plist

+Since the API file was located inside Infrastructure framework, the custom variable were defined inside the info.plist inside of the Infrastructure.But while launching the app, the custom variable are being searched in the Info.plist of the application(MyApp) which is not defined.
+So The Key not defined error occurs

+##### Solution: Define the variable in the Info.plist of the application(MyApp) and not the framework(Infrastructure).

 ### Some UseFull Link For XCConfig file
 - https://lapcatsoftware.com/articles/xcconfig.html
 - https://www.appcoda.com/xcconfig-guide/